 community by openly sharing our network resources and talkgroups to enable

 dynamic connections to all regional radio amateur DMR groups.

 We no longer actively support national and international efforts due

 to the politics and divisiveness shown by several major

 the growth of the Amateur DMR regional community generally and MotoTRBO

 linking via the c-Bridge and other 3rd party efforts that

-expand the abilities of TRBO.
+expand the abilities of TRBO networking.
 Independent network growth is very

 networks.
 We also desire to have in place the ability to